-Caught up in Trump impeachment, US diplomats fight back
+Frustrated US diplomats fight back in impeachment probe

 Trump has long cast career government officials as part of the “deep state” out to undermine him, associating the officials’ service under Democratic administrations as signs of their political leanings.
 That’s despite the fact that most longtime career officials have served under both Republicans and Democrats.

 Mick Mulvaney, the acting White House chief of staff, argued last week that the diplomats were disparaging Trump because they were upset that he was imposing his political priorities on their work.
-He singled out in particular McKinley, who entered the foreign service while Republican Ronald Reagan was in the White House and had served under both presidents of both parties.
+He singled out in particular McKinley, who entered the foreign service while Republican Ronald Reagan was in the White House and had served under presidents from both parties.

 “Elections have consequences and foreign policy is going to change from the Obama administration to the Trump administration,” Mulvaney said.
 “And what you’re seeing now, I believe, is a group of mostly career bureaucrats who are saying, ‘You know what?
 I don’t like President Trump’s politics, so I’m going to participate in this witch hunt that they’re undertaking on the Hill’.”